Skip to Main Navigation | Skip to Content

 Degree Program Minimum Total Graduate Hours Required (33)

 The MA in Accountancy program is designed to provide advanced level study in accounting.
 The program provides graduate exposure to the traditional areas of accounting (financial accounting, taxation and auditing) through the accounting core.
 The specialization allows sufficient flexibility in course work to permit advanced study in specific areas such as tax, systems/auditing, or controllership.
 Completion of the program qualifies the graduate to sit for the CPA examination in Missouri.
-Current or prospective University of Central Missouri students should contact the School of Accountancy and Computer Information Systems for further information or guidance.
+Current or prospective University of Central Missouri students should contact the School of Accountancy for further information or guidance.

 Master of Arts Accountancy

 Student Learning Outcomes—The graduate holding a Master of Arts in Accountancy (MAcc) degree will use the knowledge and skills obtained in the program to: